ballsystemlord/freeaeskype/README.md

 audio and or video codecs and bit rates.

 You should create a secret gpg key.
-Then you should create a file encrypted to yourself that has 65 20+ character long strings in it.
+Then you should create a file encrypted to yourself and your friend that has 65 20+ character long strings in it.
+Send the file to your friend, it matters not how you do it.

 Remember, the volume is raised on the sending side.
 So if your partner is sending to low a level for your liking your partner will have to raise it herself.